History of Tamil Nadu: Tondaiman period (1680–1948)

-Maratha influence
+Maratha influences (1676–1855)

 In 1676, Shivaji Bhonsle, the first Maratha Chhatrapati, started a campaign in present-day Tamil Nadu.
 Shivaji had conquered important forts like Gingee and Vellore by 1678.
-Ekoji, the paternal half brother of Shivaji, established his own rule in Thanjavur.
+Ekoji Bhonsle, the paternal half brother of Shivaji, established his own rule in Thanjavur.
+This particular Bhonsle dynasty ruled Thanjavur until 1855, when the kingdom was annexed by the British Raj.

 Gingee served as the Maratha capital for nine years during the 27-year Mughal-Maratha war, starting after the death of Chhatrapati Sambhaji.
 The Mughals captured Gingee in 1698.

 Rule of Poligars, Nizams and Nawabs

 European settlements began to appear in the Tamil country during the Vijayanagara Empire.
 In 1605, the Dutch established trading posts in the Coromandel Coast near Gingee and in Pulicat.
 The British East India Company built a 'factory' (warehouse) at Armagaon (Durgarazpatnam), a village around 35 mi North of Pulicat, as the site in 1626.
 In 1639, Francis Day, one of the officers of the company, secured the rights over a three-mile (5 km) long strip of land a fishing village called Madraspatnam from the Damarla Venkatadri Nayakudu, the Nayak of Vandavasi.
 The East India Company built Fort St George and castle on an approximate five square kilometre sand strip.
 This was the start of the town of Madras.
 The coromandel coast was ruled by the Vijayanagara King (Aravidu Dynasty), Peda Venkata Raya, based in Chandragiri and Vellore Fort.
 With his approval the English began to exercise sovereign rights over their strip of land.